ewaldmire/ascender/docs/docsite/rst/administration/configure_ascender.rst

-.. _ag_configure_ascender:
+.. _ag_configure_climber:

-Ascender Configuration
+climber Configuration
 ~~~~~~~~~~~~~~~~~~~

 .. index::
-   single: configure Ascender
+   single: configure climber

-.. _configure_ascender_overview:
+.. _configure_climber_overview:

-You can configure various Ascender settings within the Settings screen in the following tabs:
+You can configure various climber settings within the Settings screen in the following tabs:

 .. image:: ../common/images/ug-settings-menu-screen.png
-   :alt: Screenshot of the Ascender settings menu screen.
+   :alt: Screenshot of the climber settings menu screen.

 Each tab contains fields with a **Reset** button, allowing you to revert any value entered back to the default value. **Reset All** allows you to revert all the values to their factory default values.